jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 - \[Standard Core traits] **Resurrection Protocols**, **Command Protocols**, **Living Metal**, **Cold Hard Logic**
 - **Dimensional Translocation**
-- **Translocation Stabilisation:** When this unit is set up on the battlefield as Reinforcements using its **Dimensional Translocation** special rule, models in this unit don't count as having moved at all, and the unit automatically passes its Exhaustion roll.
+- **Translocation Stabilisation:** When this unit is set up on the battlefield as Reinforcements using its **Dimensional Translocation** special rule, its Exhaustion roll passes automatically.
+- **Hunter's Mark:** When this unit is set up on the battlefield, select one enemy unit - that unit is marked for death by this unit.
+Whenever a model in this unit makes a ranged attack against the marked enemy unit, the hit roll gains Advantage.
+(Clarification: No unit gains Advantage against units that have been marked for death by units other than itself.)
+At the end of any Morale phase, if the marked unit is destroyed, this unit may mark another enemy unit, or immediately be removed from the battlefield and placed back in reserves.

 #### > OPTIONS:
 (none)

-**IDEAS:**
-- they can "mark" a unit for some internal/global buff
-- when they kill the marked unit, they can go back to reinforcements, or maybe mark another one

 ---